-Acupuncture can regulate absent or irregular cycles and get rid of breast pain, PMS, bloating, anxiety and poor sleep leading up to your period.
+Acupuncture can bring back absent or irregular cycles and get rid of breast pain, PMS, bloating, anxiety and poor sleep leading up to your period.
 It can also be used to reduce pain, migraine and heavy bleeding once your period begins.

-Stress plus poor diets high in sugar, dairy, meat and low in fibre, fruits, vegetables and whole foods can increase period pain, low mood and PMS.
+Stress plus poor diets high in sugar, dairy, meat and low in fibre, fruits, vegetables and whole foods exacerbate inflammation and increase period pain, low mood and PMS.

 By reducing stress and inflammation with acupuncture and resolving deficiencies in key nutrients like B6, zinc, iron, iron and magnesium hormonal imbalances and genetic tendencies can be improved and even resolved naturally.

-Juggling these dynamics with work and slowly declining hormones can leave us more vulnerable to low mood, sleep issues and anxiety.
+Coping with our normal busy lives plus fluctuations in our hormones can leave us more vulnerable to low mood, sleep issues and anxiety.

-A common feeling is a sense of overwhelm or being less stress resistant than you used to be; less thick-skinned.
+A common feeling is a sense of overwhelm or being less stress resistant than we used to be.
+Lifestyle and a combination of herbs, acupuncture and stress reduction can help us readjust and rebalance so we feel more like our old selves again.

 The Progesterone Steal